abstractfactory/rfc/spec/spec45.md

 # Goal

-This pattern is a combination of ["Observer Pattern"][] found in e.g. Qt and ["Request-reply Pattern"][] found in e.g. web-server communication and is useful in inter-process communication between decoupled, yet associated components of a software architecture design; particularly GUI programming.
+This pattern is a combination of [Observer Pattern][] found in e.g. Qt and [Request-reply Pattern][] found in e.g. ZeroMQ and is useful in synchronous, inter-process communication between decoupled, yet associated components of a software architecture design; particularly GUI programming.

 ```python
                       __________